 B.A./M.A. candidates will most likely choose as their undergraduate major Anthropology, European Studies, French, History, Politics, Sociology, or other fields.

-Prior to applying, students should get in touch with the IFS’s director of graduate studies, Herrick Chapman (email@example.com).
-Students fill out the online application and submit their personal statement (about 1-1/2 pages), two letters of recommendation, and an Albert copy of unofficial transcript.
-The complete application will be processed at CAS and Scott Statland will forward it to us.
+Prior to applying, students must first meet with a Bachelor's-Master's advisor to confirm eligibility.
+Information on how to schedule this appointment, as well as further application instructions and deadlines, can be found on the CAS website.
+After eligibility has been confirmed, students will fill out the online application and submit their personal statement (about 1-1/2 pages), two letters of recommendation, and an Albert copy of their unofficial transcript.
+The completed application will be processed at CAS and then forwarded to us.

 The applications dossier must include: